 Quad 405 vs 405-2

-If you are interested in more technical detail, I recently overhauled my own Quad 405-2.
-You can read about that here.
-You can also skip to the ‘Further Reading’ section at the end of this article.
+Quad also implemented various iterative improvements over a long period.
+In my opinion, the later amplifiers sound and perform slightly better.
+If you are interested in more technical detail, I recently overhauled a Quad 405-2 and you should also check out the ‘Further Reading’ section at the end of this article.

 As Stereophile pointed out in their review of the original 405: